Mohamed24Awwad/Scaling_Cloud_Native_Apps_KEDA/README.md

 Hi Dudes, I put these labs together to give a practical, hands-on path for learning autoscaling on Kubernetes.
 The goal was to make step-by-step exercises that are short, repeatable, and useful whether you're experimenting locally or teaching a class.

 I wrote the instructions from real lab runs, so you should find commands and sequences that actually work.
-If something doesn't, please open an issue or send a pull request — contributions and fixes are very welcome.
+If something doesn't, please open an issue or send a pull request, contributions and fixes are very welcome.

 ## Table of Contents